Savannah Cats

 Characteristics of the Savannah

 Savannah cats are very lean exotic looking felines with long legs and elongated necks as well as large ears.
-Their heads are relatively small and breed standard Savannahs will have heads resembling equilateral triangles.
+Their heads are relatively small, and breed standard Savannahs have heads resembling equilateral triangles.
 In fact, heads should be smaller in proportion to these cats' bodies.

 Purchasing Savannah Cats

-Savannah cats are a newer breed and although more breeders are catching on to the beauty of this cat, some of the major cat associations are still shunning this hybrid breed.
+Savannah cats are a newer breed, and some of the major cat associations are still shunning this hybrid breed although more breeders are catching on to the beauty of this cat.

-The Cat Fanciers Association (CFA), for example, is still not acknowledging the Savannah as an official breed, although more innovative associations such as TICA have made a full effort to acknowledge, show and appreciate the Savannah for its exotic aesthetics.
+The Cat Fanciers Association (CFA), for example, is currently doesn't acknowledge the Savannah as an official breed, although more innovative associations such as TICA have made a full effort to acknowledge, show and appreciate the Savannah for its exotic aesthetics.
 If you are looking for a Savannah breeder, you can run a quick Google search or consult Breedlist.com to find the breeder closest to you.

-Because the Savannah has only reached "experimental status" with TICA, many breeders prefer to stay with the accepted breeds.
+Since the Savannah has only reached "experimental status" with TICA, many breeders prefer to stay with the accepted breeds.
 Hence, Savannah breeders in the United States are limited in number.
-Keep in mind that many breeders will also prefer not to ship their cats due to the costs and trauma incurred during the shipment of young kittens.
+Keep in mind that many breeders also prefer not to ship their cats due to the costs and possible trauma incurred during the shipment of young kittens.

-Do not, however, attempt to purchase a Savannah cat from an unregistered breeder, and do request a contract and proof of pedigree at the time of purchase.
+Do not attempt to purchase a Savannah cat from an unregistered breeder, and do request a contract and proof of pedigree at the time of purchase.
 Purchasing a cat from a cattery unaffiliated with any cat association will not guarantee you a purebred Savannah.
-Moreover, unregistered catteries are not bound to any breeding ethics and you may find yourself supporting watered down blood lines and the mistreatment of animals.
+Moreover, unregistered catteries are not bound to any breeding ethics, and you may find yourself supporting watered down blood lines and the mistreatment of animals.